slviajero/tinybasic/MANUAL.md

 ### Introduction

 The Apple 1 language set is based on an early version of the Apple Integer BASIC.
 I never worked with the language and just took the information from the the manual.
 The language set adds many useful features like arrays, strings, two letter variables, boolean expressions and a few functions.
+Some BASICs for professional computers like CROMEMCO used BASICs like this.

 ### Variables